butterproject/butter-android/README.md

     $ ./gradlew installDebug  # install the debug .apk if you have an
                               # emulator or an Android device connected

-You can use [Android Studio](http://developer.android.com/sdk/installing/studio.html) by importing the project as a Gradle project.
+You can use [Android Studio](http://developer.android.com/sdk/installing/studio.html) by it as existing project.

 ## Directory structure ##